 Regulated activity Regulation Diagnostic and screening procedures Treatment of disease, disorder or injury Regulation 12 HSCA (RA) Regulations 2014 Safe care and treatment Care and treatment was not being provided in a safe way for service users.
 The provider did not have appropriate arrangements in place for the risk assessment of legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-These matters are in breach of regulation 12 (1) & 12(2)(h) Health and Social Care Act 2008 (Regulated Activities) Regulations 2014
+The provider did not have appropriate arrangements in place for the storage of vaccinations and immunisations.
+These matters are in breach of regulation 12 (1) Health and Social Care Act 2008 (Regulated Activities) Regulations 2014